webixly/enterprise-network-packet-tracer/README.md

 ---

+## ⚠️ Challenges & Troubleshooting

+During this project, several issues were encountered:

+* Inter-VLAN communication initially failed due to missing trunk configuration
+* Router interface was down because `no shutdown` was not applied
+* ACL was first applied in the wrong direction, causing unexpected traffic blocking

+These issues helped me understand how to troubleshoot real-world networking problems.

+---

 ## 🧠 What I Learned

 * How VLANs isolate network traffic
 * How routers enable communication between VLANs
 * How ACLs enforce network security policies
+* How to debug network configuration issues

 ---